Harrison County Planning & Zoning Committee Public Hearing Notice

-The Harrison County Planning & Zoning Committee will hold a public hearing on Thursday, August 20, 2020 at 9:00 a.m. to approve the zoning map amendment submitted by Rod Smith.
-The rezoning will change the zoning from A-1 to R-1 of 3 acres located in part of the SE ¼ SE ¼ of Section 17, Township 80 North and Range 42 West.
+The Harrison County Planning & Zoning Committee will hold a public hearing on Thursday, August 20, 2020 at 9:00 a.m. to approve the zoning map amendment submitted by William Darrington.
+The rezoning will change the zoning from A-1 to R-1 of 2.5 acres located in part of the SE ¼ SE ¼ of Section 30, Township 78 North and Range 41 West.
 The Board of Supervisors will meet on the same day at 11:00 a.m.
 Any questions or comments may be mailed to the Planning & Zoning Administrator or emailed to mpitt@harrisoncountyia.org.

 MVTN 8-12-20